vaughankraska/timeseries_analysis/final_document.md

 # Conclusion
 Forecasting river discharge, particularly for the Gallatin River, presented complex challenges to which this research did not find the solution to.
 The exploratory analysis revealed the highly seasonal and volatile nature of the discharge data, with significant annual variations driven by snowmelt and weather patterns.
-The initial SARIMA models demonstrated some capacity to capture the general seasonality, but they fell short in providing accurate forecasts due to non-stationarity, high variance, and failing normality assumptions.
+The initial weekly SARIMA models demonstrated some capacity to capture the general seasonality, but they aslo fell short in providing accurate forecasts due to non-stationarity, high variance, and failing normality assumptions.

 Implementing a transfer function model allowed for a more complex approach by accounting for the effects of exogenous variables like precipitation.
 The transfer function model aimed to leverage the direct impact of precipitation on river discharge.
 The researcher hoped that this approach could better manage the observed variance and provide more reliable forecasts.
 However, despite best efforts, the transfer function model faced significant issues with residual diagnostics, autocorrelation, and cross-correlation patterns, indicating underlying problems with the model's structure and assumptions.
-Moreover, adding input variables to our forecasts adds additional complexity in interpreting the estimates and forecasting additional input series in order to get the forecast of the target series.
+Moreover, adding input variables to our forecasts adds additional complexity in interpreting the estimates and requires forecasting additional input series in order to get the forecast of the target series.

-Overall this time series was poorly modeled by any approach involving the autoregressive family of models.
+Overall this time series was poorly modeled by any approach involving the `ARIMA` family of models.
 Any attempts to remove the seasonality of the daily data resulted it introducing systematic autocorrelation in other parts of the series.
-Discharge and the underlying system, when aggregated and smoothed from daily to that of a longer observation window, behave better for models incorporating `ARIMA` and `SARIMA`.
-But such methods were outside of the scope for modelling the daily discharge as they render the stake-holders ability to predict the peak high water date obsolete via obfuscating the daily values inside an aggregated time window.
+Discharge, when aggregated and smoothed from daily to that of a longer observation window, behaved better for models incorporating `ARIMA` and `SARIMA`.
+But such methods were outside of the scope for modelling daily discharge as they render the stake-holders' ability to predict the daily mean discharge obsolete via obfuscating the daily values inside a longer aggregated time window.

 # References
 NOAA.
 "Global Historical Climatology Network - Daily (GHCN-Daily), Version 3", accessed May 5, 2024 at the URL https://www.ncei.noaa.gov/access/search/data-search/daily-summaries?pageNum=1&startDate=1989-08-01T23:59:59&endDate=2024-05-04T00:00:00&bbox=45.864,-111.415,45.195,-110.932